Getaround Review 2022 (Is Getaround Legit?)

 The representative will also set up a time to have the Getaround Connect device installed in your car.

-It wouldn’t be a solid Getaround review unless I mentioned some of its competitors, and there are three big ones: Turo, ZipCar, and HyreCar.
-Let me answer some of the most common questions about Getround’s competitors…
+It wouldn’t be a solid Getaround review unless we looked at how it compares some of its competitors, and there are two big ones: Turo and HyreCar.
+Let’s take a look:

 - Getaround Connect: This is the device that’s installed on your vehicle that lets renters get in.
 There are reviews saying the device drained the car’s battery, and that owners and renters had problems unlocking it via the app.
-Getaround actually addresses that last issue here, and it’s a possible issue for anyone using the Enhanced Security feature.
+Getaround says this is a possible issue for anyone using the Enhanced Security feature.
 If you have that enabled and travel to a remote place where data coverage is weak, Connect may not be able to connect to the network so you can unlock your car.
 Getaround recommends disabling it before you travel outside of a major coverage area.

 - Claim resolution: Owners have had issues with how long it takes for Getaround to process claim requests for damages and tickets.